 This became a primary focus for Plymouth Community Homes (PCH), a leading social housing landlord with 16,000 properties and 600+ employees in the UK.
 The company had struggled in the past to engage and unite its dispersed workforce of mobile and community-based workers in Plymouth, so PCH decided to revamp its approach to reward, recognition and communications to stand out as an employer of choice.

-In 2019, a company-wide survey revealed that almost half of PCH’s workforce felt disconnected from the organisation, and only 38% of employees reported feeling consistently recognised for their work.
+In 2019, a company-wide survey revealed that almost half of PCH’s workforce felt disconnected from the organization, and only 38% of employees reported feeling consistently recognized for their work.

 Staff wanted more two-way communication where their voices could be heard, and there were issues with the company’s previous intranet that made communications difficult.

-PCH partnered with Reward Gateway to launch the 'Jannet' hub, the company’s own employee engagement platform that would reflect the company's brand and meet employees' recognition and communication needs.
-The new Jannet hub allows managers and employees to share blogs, vlogs and updates which discuss different ideas and encourage two-way dialogue among their teams.
-It was also a top priority to find new ways to support employee wellbeing, so PCH added a Wellbeing Centre where all staff had access to a host of resources that support their physical and mental health.
+PCH partnered with Reward Gateway to launch the “Jannet” hub, the company’s own employee engagement platform that would reflect the company's brand and meet employees' recognition and communication needs.
+The new "Jannet" hub allows managers and employees to share blogs, vlogs and updates which discuss different ideas and encourage two-way dialogue among their teams.
+It was also a top priority to find new ways to support employee wellbeing, so PCH added a Wellbeing Center where all staff had access to a host of resources that support their physical and mental health.

-Since reward and recognition were a top priority for employees, PCH added a seamless eCard system to make it simple for both managers and colleagues to recognise great work.
-Employees were also calling for a stronger benefits offering, so the company introduced SmartSpending™ to further support employees' financial wellbeing.
+Since reward and recognition were a top priority for employees, PCH added a seamless eCard system to make it simple for both managers and colleagues to recognize great work.
+Employees were also calling for a stronger discounts offering, so the company introduced SmartSpending™ to further support employees' financial wellbeing.

 Read the full case study here to learn more about PCH's employer brand and company culture journey.